fongandrew/eslint-plugin-css-class-usage/README.md

     // Glob patterns for files to ignore (default: ['**/node_modules/**', '**/dist/**', '**/out/**', '**/build/**'])
-    ignore: ['**/node_modules/**', '**/dist/**', '**/out/**', '**/build/**'] }]
+    ignore: ['**/node_modules/**', '**/dist/**', '**/out/**', '**/build/**']

+    // Whether to enable the file watcher for changes to CSS files.
+This is
+    // useful when used as part of an editor plugin but can cause CI jobs
+    // to hang.
+By default, the watcher is enabled only if the running script
+    // has `serve` or `watch` in its name (the VSCode ESLint extension is
+    // named `eslintServer`).
+This behavior can be overridden by running
+    // your own check and setting this option to true or false accordingly.
+    watch: 'auto'
+  }]
 }
 ```